nvtkaszpir/3d-print/obico-ml-api-only/README.md

 or any other Obico apps.
 This is for people that REALLY just want to have an API for image detections, which can be further scripted with other tools.

+## Features

 Container image is from my modified app version:

 - extra debug messages
 - send more details to statsd
 - allow passing ignored zones to avoid false positives due to the areas in the camera that contains problematic items (especially timestamps or some cables)
+- draw_detections.py as CLI script to render detections on the image directly
+- server.py to make it a web app

 The AI model is left as is.
 You can find git sha which was used for builds in [this repo](https://github.com/nvtkaszpir/obico-server/), the built images